"Aik so aik," Badam ni Curry

 Cooking with almonds has always been a source of excitement for me, and it adds a slightly exotic flair to the dish.
 Although the reason for counting the almonds appears mundane, it has a lovely ring to it.
 The title does elicit thought.

 Don't worry, though; there won't be any arithmetic required of you here.
-Using fresh almond meal or simply measuring whole almonds by gramme accomplishes the same task.
+Using fresh almond meal or simply measuring whole almonds by weight accomplishes the same task.
 If you intend to make the almond meal at home, leave the almonds whole with their brown skin.
 Usually, if something is ready, it has already been blanched.
 Both will work well.

-Note -you will need a hundred and one almonds only if you double this recipe.
+Note: You will need a hundred and one almonds only if you double this recipe.

 Serves 6